hmdolatabadi/hmdolatabadi.github.io/_pages/about.md

 News
 ======
+ - Jul.
+2023: One paper got accepted at the International Journal of Computer Vision (IF=19.5).
+ - Jul.
+2023: Attended the ADM+S Symposium on AI in News & Media!
+ - Jun.
+2023: Going to serve as an emergency reviewer for NeurIPS 2023.
+ - May.
+2023: Officially graduated from the University of Melbourne.
  - Apr.
 2023: I have been selected for the DAAD AINet Fellowship in Germany!
  - Apr.
 2023: The final version of my thesis is online on Minerva!
  - Mar.
 2023: New preprint on unlearnable examples is out!